-Perhaps you are considering a renovation, but don’t know where to start.
 Or you moved into a new condo or apartment and want to redesign your new space?
 If you want to style your home in a timeless theme but don’t know where to start then I hope this article will give you the information you need to streamline your interior design plan.

 If you answered yes too many of these questions, if so, transitional interior design may be the perfect solution for your space.
 Transitional interior design is all about creating a clean look that blends traditional and contemporary styles.
 Here’s what you need to know before you think about styling your home.

 Transitional interior design is the perfect balance between traditional and modern styles.
 It’s an elegant, timeless look that can be personalized with your own unique touches.
 Here are some of the top characteristics of transitional interior design.